DiRW: Path-Aware Digraph Learning for Heterophily: Experiments

 \subsection{Path Quality Analysis}

-To answer \textbf{Q4}, we conducted an in-depth analysis comparing the path quality sampled by our optimized path sampler with those generated by the DFS and BFS utilized in RAWGNN.
-This analysis is examined by the homophily entropy according to Eq. (\ref{eq: Homophily Entropy}).
+We conducted an in-depth analysis comparing the path quality sampled by our optimized path sampler with those generated by the DFS and BFS utilized in RAWGNN, measured by the homophily entropy in Eq.~(\ref{eq: Homophily Entropy}).
+The experimental outcome is shown in Fig.~\ref{fig: path}.

-The experimental outcomes in Fig.~\ref{fig: path} demonstrate that the paths sampled by DiRW consistently exhibit lower homophily entropy compared to those produced by DFS and BFS.
-This superiority is primarily attributed to the integrated consideration of both topological structure and node profiles in walk probability mechanism, coupled with the adaptive walk length guided by homophily entropy.
-Furthermore, the DFS approach demonstrated the highest homophily entropy in most scenarios.
-This can be attributed to the fact that BFS, with its mechanism of exploring the immediate neighborhood, aligns well with the homophily assumption.
-However, in scenarios characterized by strong heterophily like actor, DFS outperforms BFS in path sampling quality.
-Our DiRW model achieves a harmonious balance between these two approaches, leveraging the strengths of both while mitigating their respective weaknesses.
+The results demonstrate that the paths sampled by DiRW consistently exhibit lower homophily entropy compared to those produced by DFS and BFS.
+This superiority is primarily attributed to the integrated consideration of both topology and feature in the walk probability, coupled with the adaptive walk length guided by homophily entropy.
+Furthermore, the DFS demonstrated the highest homophily entropy in most scenarios because BFS explores the immediate neighborhood, which aligns well with the homophily assumption.
+However, in scenarios characterized by strong heterophily (e.g., Actor), DFS outperforms BFS.
+DiRW achieves a harmonious balance between these two approaches, leveraging the strengths of both while mitigating their respective weaknesses.